 Exploring Cottonwood Cove in Coyote Buttes South

-Cottonwood Cove is located just north of Paw Hole and features more of the swirling, twisting, wave-like formations you’d expect to see in Coyote Buttes North.
-We’ve explored almost every corner of the desert across northern Arizona and southern Utah, and Cottonwood Cove might be the most unique area we’ve seen!
+Cottonwood Cove features more of the swirling, wave-like formations you’d expect to see in Coyote Buttes North (the “Wave”).
+We’ve explored almost every corner of the American Southwest and Cottonwood Cove might be the most unique area we’ve seen!

 It truly doesn’t seem possible that a place like this should exist!
 The rocks, striped in hues of yellow, orange, red, and purple, rise out of the sand in unimaginable patterns.